post-programming/post-programming/README.md

 ## Yo-Yo Talk
 ### Again, What it does?
-It `automatically renders full-fledged Web/Mobile Apps with latest ML/AI and cheapest Cloud Computing`, <br/> employing best of cutting-edge technologies such as React, React Native, Node.js, Kubernetes, Tensorflow etc. <br/> to erode programming work and turnaround time.
+It automatically renders full-fledged Web/Mobile Apps with latest ML/AI and cheapest Cloud Computing, <br/> employing best of cutting-edge technologies such as React, React Native, Node.js, Kubernetes, Tensorflow etc. <br/> to erode programming work and turnaround time.

 ### Why it uses Babel?